Makeve/lemp-students-selenium/5-ci-cd/index.md

 ## Continuous Integration and Continuous Deployment

 This module will guide you through the concepts and practices of Continuous Integration (CI) and Continuous Deployment (CD).
-It includes detailed instructions on setting up CI with GitHub Actions, deploying applications, and automated testing.
+It focuses on automating builds and tests for your Selenium Maven projects using GitHub Actions.

 By the end of this session, you’ll understand:

 - The value of CI/CD in modern software development.
 - How to set up automated workflows with GitHub Actions.
-- Different strategies for deploying applications.
 - How automated testing fits into a CI/CD pipeline.
+- How to run Selenium tests automatically in CI.

 ### Contents
 - [Overview](introduction.md)